 - Strictly monitor the entire home’s humidity levels daily and use a dehumidifier to remove excess humidity.
 Condensation buildup on any surface in the home is a sign of excessive humidity.

-- Make sure you can see water in the basement floor drain.
+- Make sure you can see water in all drains.
 The trap needs to have water to ensure that sewer gas does not emit from the floor drain.

-- Vacuum the bathroom fan grill.
+- Clean the bathroom fan grill by removing the grill and rinsing with water.
 Bath fans play a crucial role in removing humidity from the home.

 - Disconnect the duct connected to the dryer and the wall and clean all connections of lint.
 Clean the dryer vent’s outside hood, as well.